boxyhq/website/docs/jackson/deploy.md

 Open a browser and visit [http://localhost:5000/api/hello](http://localhost:5000/api/hello).

-If you see a page that says `{ name: 'John Doe' }` then the container was started successfully!
+If you see a page that says `{ name: 'John Doe' }` then the Jackson was started successfully!

 ## Self Hosted Requirements